 Should I worry, if my US Visa stamp has “Clearance Received” or “Department Authorization” ?
 Will it impact Future Visa Applications ?

-Also, sometimes Visa officer may stamp “Cancelled without Prejudice” on your old or valid US Visa, to understand on the details, you may read details on Cancelled without Prejudice – US Visa – Meaning
+Also, sometimes Visa officer may stamp “Cancelled Without Prejudice” on your old or valid US Visa, to understand the details, you may read details on Cancelled without Prejudice – US Visa – Meaning

 Did you get this annotation in your Passport?
 What was your experience?